ErinMorelli/em-beer-manager/README.md

 * [Labs] Fixed ID importing, which was throwing an incorrect error
 * Moved Untappd authentication out of Labs, available to all users, not just breweries
 * Associate an existing beer with an Untappd beer
-* Updated Untappd Check-Ins widget to work with Untappd API
+* Updated Untappd Check-ins widget to work with Untappd API
-* Display Untappd rates & reviews for beers
+* Display Untappd ratings & check-ins for individual beers